 Another memorable moment was a trip with Cake’s core team.
 That itself was unforgettable, productive and fun.
 But absolutely memorable was Davy who during that trip casually said that at the time I signed my contract there was no money left on Cake’s bank account.
 Until then, I never noticed anything, because my invoice was neatly paid at the end of that month.

 But it really wouldn’t have made any difference if I had known.
 I believe in the product, the business model behind it and the team.
 So I would have taken the risk anyway.😜

 I’m not a big sweet tooth.
 So fancy cakes with lots of decorations and whipped cream I’m happy to let pass.
 In the category of cakes and pies for me: the simpler and purer the better.

-Last summer we travelled around Georgia (the country).
+A few years ago we travelled around Georgia (the country).
 We stayed 3 days in the mountains in the most idyllic place you can imagine with a Georgian family.
 Every evening Irina cooked the most delicious Georgian dishes for us.
 Her apple cake was so tasty and she gave us the recipe to take home.
 Since then, to everyone’s pleasure, I regularly make “Irina’s cake” and it has definitely become my favorite cake.🍎🍰

 Any topping on the Cake?